 About

-Very Important Notes began with a story – a poem written by an elderly man named Mak, found after he passed away alone in a nursing home.
-In his words, the nurses who had cared for him discovered the full life he’d lived – the child he once was, the husband, the father, the man who still loved, remembered, and dreamed.
-His message was simple: look closer, see me.
+Very Important Notes was inspired by a story, a poem written by an elderly man named Mak, found after he passed away alone in a nursing home.
+In his words, the nurses who had cared for him discovered the full life he’d lived, the child he once was, the husband, the father, the man who still loved, remembered, and dreamed.

 This is